ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 It will log content served over HTTP as you browse your site while logged in as an admin.
 The logs are stored in the admin interface under Content Security Policy Reports.
 Change all these to load over HTTPS.

+*What if a user is embedding an image from another website and they don't serve HTTPS?
+What are the intellectual property issues at play if they host the image themselves?

 ## Does your server need a unique IP?